lk-geimfari/lk-geimfari.github.io/_posts/2022-10-03-generating-secrets-in-clojure.md

 [likid_geimfari/secrets "1.1.1"]
 ````

 then run `lein deps` to install it.
-That's it, you're ready to go.

-after that, you can use it in your namespace:
+That's it, you're ready to go:

 ```clojure
 (ns example.core